The Dark Side of Gravity: Phenomenological Outlooks: Cosmology

 \subsection{The Hubble Test of the Accelerating Universe}

 The final answer from the Hubble test will obviously depend on our ability to separate possibly new evolution effects driven by the physics of discontinuities in Supernovae explosions.
-We obtain the correct Pioneer blue-drifting shift by assuming that the earth were recently in the $t^2$ regime while Pioneer spacecrafts were in the $1/t^2$ regime.
-Therefore the Pioneer anomaly tells us that we are presently undergoing a $t^2$ regime leading to the decelerating universe so this solution could not take place during most of the universe recent history according to the SN data that show acceleration at least from z=0.6 to the present time.
-Therefore we suspect an alternate regime of the two solutions (power 2 and 2/3) manifesting itself as a mean $t_{clock}^{\alpha}$ regime, $\alpha$ depending on the relative time spent in the two regimes on large time scales.
-Let's try to justify this scenario: Discontinuities are scanning all gravitational potentials in the universe.
-A possibility is that reaching an unknown threshold potential level makes all discontinuities everywhere simultaneously stop their centripete propagation, makes the background field jump back and reinitialize to its asymptotic and primordial state ($\eta$) thus the discontinuities jump back as well to the asymptotic potential (zero potential level) and initiate a new cycle.
-We are confident in this idea because sometimes lighting balls explode which means that the discontinuity that surrounds them sometimes disappears suddenly rather than scans the object from the periphery to the center making it evaporate progressively.
-Also notice that this instantaneous jump will have no effect by itself on atoms (sizes and frequencies) anywhere apart from changing the background evolution regime they will now feel.
+We obtain the correct Pioneer blue-drifting shift by assuming that the earth was a few years ago in the $t^2$ regime while Pioneer spacecrafts was experiencing the $1/t^2$ regime.
+But the $t^2$ regime on earth means a decelerating solution in standard coordinates which could not take place during most of the universe recent history according to the SN data that show acceleration at least from z=0.6 to the present time.
+This implies that either the discontinuities are stationary and delimiting zones in which we can have a succession of the two solutions (power 2 and 2/3) or discontinuities are moving, drifting in such a way that at a given place one will periodically cross the frontier between two zones delimited by the discontinuity which again lead to the succession of the two solutions (power 2 and 2/3) manifesting itself as a mean $t_{clock}^{\alpha}$, $\alpha$ depending on the relative time spent in the two alternating regimes on the mean.

-Another more involved possibility and not exclusive of the former is to have various discontinuities scanning local potentials (not total and global potential) with various such thresholds thus different cycle periods corresponding to local potential wells.

-If the threshold is as deep as a black hole potential near the horizon the period of such cycle exceeds the age of our universe while if the threshold corresponds to the typical potential level at the surface of most stars, the period would be about 30000 years.
-In case of a global threshold, the typical maximum potentials encountered on the largest scales might determine the threshold level: the peculiar speeds of galaxy clusters can reach typical 1000km/s values, meaning that gravitationnal potentials at least about 10 times larger than our sun surface potential are at work at these scales, which translates into 300000 years for the completion of one such cycle.